 - You will be asked to enter your PIN if you have one.
 Do so and confirm resetting your network settings.

-Once you’ve done this, wait a couple of minutes — new network settings should be picked up by your phone automatically.
+Once you’ve done this, wait a couple of minutes — the new network settings should be picked up by your phone automatically.
 If nothing happens, a good old reboot is always an option, but in the end, your LTE connection should be back to normal.
 Factory reset is always an option, but don’t resort to it if you haven’t tried other steps first.

-Contact your cell carrier
+Contact your cell carrier and